chirag300/Seqt2SQL/README.md

-# Project: Text-to-SQL with Transformers (BART, T5, GPT-2) on the Spider Dataset
+# Project: Text-to-SQL with Transformers (BART, T5 , GPT-2) on the Spider Dataset

-**Status:** Initial Implementation Complete for BART, Extended to T5 and GPT-2
+**Status:** Initial Implementation Complete for BART small, Extended to T5 and GPT-2

 ## 1. Project Objective